mwbrulhardt/canapi/docs/source/walkthrough.md

 })
 ```

 The code above solves the grouping and repetition problems that we needed.
-You can also change it rapidly by using different names for the sub-apis if you don't like the names that have already been chosen.
+You can also change it by using different names for the sub-apis if you don't like the names that have already been chosen.
 The following are some calls that you can make with the client api defined above.

 ```python
 polygon.reference.tickers(params={